parthenon-hpc-lab/parthenon/doc/sphinx/src/README.rst

 all blocks on a rank need to be in a single pack.
 This allows to use MPI reductions inside the function, for example, to globally normalize quantities.
-The ``parthenon/mesh/pack_size=-1`` exists only during problem inititalization, i.e., simulations can be restarted with an arbitrary ``pack_size``.
+The ``parthenon/mesh/pack_size=-1`` exists only during problem initialization, i.e., simulations can be restarted with an arbitrary ``pack_size``.
 For an example of the ``Mesh`` version, see the `Poisson example <https://github.com/parthenon-hpc-lab/parthenon/blob/develop/example/poisson/parthenon_app_inputs.cpp>`__.